hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                Add feature documentation for building the DLT Event Monitor from streams coming from either Sawtooth or Splinter.

-Signed-off-by: Lee Bradley <bradley@bitwise.io>
+                Adds a doc to community/planning that examines the feasibility and practicality of one-round parallel queuing strategies.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-03-30 19:14:03 +0000 UTC
+        Created At 2022-04-12 19:20:07 +0000 UTC
     </div>
 </div>